rmp15/rstudio_cloud_tutorial/README.md

 Robbie M Parks 2022.

-## Contents of project by folder and script:
+## Contents of project by folder and script

-### File structure at the top of the project:
+### File structure at the top of the project

 [basics](#basics)                              - folder with instructions for beginners to RStudio Cloud (full details below)\
 [exercises](#exercises)                           - potentially useful exercises to do to further familiarise with RStudio Cloud (full details below)\